otrack/cloud-computing-infrastructures/warmup/README.md

 ## 3. Selecting a Kubernetes cluster [20']

 In the next practicals, you access a Kubernetes cluster to practice some core notions of cloud infrastructures.
-Below, we propose you three possible choices of cluster.
+Below, we propose you three possible choices of cluster: *minikube*, *the B313 cluster* and *a cluster of Raspberry Pis*.
+Make a choice and follow the instructions below.

 Once you have made a choice, check that your installation is functional.
 To this end, you can type `kubectl get nodes` to observe all the cluster nodes.
 Then, you may deploy a small application such as the nginx web server as detailed [here](https://kubernetes.io/docs/tasks/run-application/run-stateless-application-deployment).